News, Events, Publications, Social Media

 10.00 – 10.10 – Welcome and introduction to the event by Claudia Detsch, Director of FES Competence Centre Just Climate

-10.15 – 11.15 Panel 1: Overview of the current state of affairs by Samuel Doveri Vesterbye, Managing Director at the European Neighbourhood Council (ENC) – an interview-style panel discussion
+10.15 – 11.15 Panel 1: Overview of the current state of affairs by Samuel Doveri Vesterbye, Managing Director at the European Neighbourhood Council (ENC)

 The political dialogue with Central Asia and the South Caucasus countries has been stimulated over the past two years through the signing of several Memorandum of Understanding (MoUs) and organisation of high-level meetings between the leaders of the region countries and the EU.
 This intensification of high-level contacts shows the region's growing geostrategic importance.
 Political commitments have been set.
 But how can these be materialised in light of the ongoing geopolitical labyrinth?
 How to ensure that concrete projects will be delivered on the ground?
 What are the risks and trade-offs in this sense?
 What is the region’s key interest and how to meet the expectations of partners?